-Easy Queen is three fierce, feminist, funny females forging fabulously funky rock.
+Easy Queen : three fierce, feminist, funny folx forging fabulously funky rock.

-The band dropped their debut EP, recorded with the aid of producer Stephen Hart (Santana, David Bowie) in July 2019, in concert with a Pacific Northwest Tour.
+The group recorded their debut EP with the aid of producer Stephen Hart (Santana, David Bowie), followed by a Pacific Northwest Tour.
 Easy Queen teamed up with local rocker Katie Cash to play a series of shows from Oakland to Portland to Seattle.

 Experience the magical, sensual, infectious rock-n-roll of Easy Queen!

 photo: Genesis Fermin